Memphis Hustle Complete Three-Team Trade

 Memphis Hustle News Release

-Memphis, Tenn. - The Memphis Hustle today announced the team acquired a 2025 second round pick (via College Park) from the Texas Legends in a three-team trade.
-As part of the deal, Memphis traded forward Robert Woodard II to the Delaware Blue Coats.
+Memphis, Tenn. - The Memphis Hustle today announced the team acquired wing Nate Hinton from the Rio Grande Valley Vipers in a three-team trade.
+As part of the deal, Memphis traded the returning player rights to forward Timmy Allen and a 2025 first round pick (via Cleveland) to the Iowa Wolves.
+In a related move, the Hustle waived guard Xavier Johnson.

-Woodard II (6-6, 235) has appeared in 16 games (three starts) this season for the Hustle, averaging 6.3 points and 4.1 rebounds in 22.0 minutes.
-The 25-year-old has appeared in 97 games (51 starts) across four seasons with the Oklahoma City Blue, Austin Spurs and Memphis Hustle.
-The Starkville, Mississippi, native has appeared in 25 games off the bench in two NBA seasons with the Sacramento Kings since being drafted 40th overall in the 2020 NBA Draft.
+Hinton (6-5, 210) has appeared in 18 games (seven starts) this season with the Vipers averaging 11.1 points, 8.2 rebounds, 3.9 assists and 1.4 steals in 27.6 minutes.
+The 25-year-old has appeared in 159 games (125 starts) across five seasons with the Rio Grande Valley Vipers, Indiana Mad Ants, Cleveland Charge, Santa Cruz Warriors and Long Island Nets and averaged 13.4 points, 7.3 rebounds and 1.9 steals in 31.9 minutes.
+The Gastonia, North Carolina, native has appeared in 38 games as a reserve across three NBA seasons with the Houston Rockets, Indiana Pacers and Dallas Mavericks.

+Allen (6-6, 210) appeared in 46 games (18 starts) last season with the Hustle averaging 9.5 points and 4.0 rebounds in 26.4 minutes.
+The 25-year-old appeared in five NBA games off the bench last season with the Memphis Grizzlies.

 • Discuss this story on the NBA G League message board...